 The capital and biggest city in Slovenia has become a prime example of green living.
 Over a decade ago, the congested urban centre would hardly have made a list of the best travel destinations.
-Now, however, after going green, you’ll find the city a vibrant, pedestrian and cyclist-friendly paradise with a great mix of attractions to lure you in.
+Now, however, after going green, on your 24 hours in Ljubljana you’ll find a vibrant, pedestrian and cyclist-friendly paradise with a great mix of attractions to lure you in.

 If you plan to travel to Slovenia, it’ll be hard to overlook this city that was named the EU Green Capital in 2016.

-What to do in Ljubljana in 24 hours: A complete 1-day itinerary
+Where to go in Ljubljana in one day: A complete 1-day itinerary

 Ljubljana has something for every tourist, whether you seek ancient architecture, amazing food, or a busy nightlife.
 From the banks of the Ljubljanica River that cuts through the city centre to cafes with plenty of outdoor seating, it’s a delightful city that rivals the best metropolises in Europe.